trentlarson/uport-demo/README.md

 - ... or, if you're feeling lucky, run `./scripts/deploy.sh ubuntutest release-endorser.ch.XXX ~/.ssh/key` ... and change "ubuntutest" to "ubuntu" when deploying to production.

+Note that `npm run build` does most things right but not some paths, eg `/privacy-policy` and `doc-discovery`.

+###### Pointers

+Some external systems point to URLs managed here.
+See them in the `src/App.js` file.

+- Google links to the `/privacy-policy` page.
+Maybe Apple, too.

+- The API service creates "handle" IDs with `/entity` in them.